RebootfixesAll/internet-monitoring/README.md

 For speedtest the only relevant configuration is how often you want the check to happen.
 It is at 15 minutes by default.
 This is changed by editing `scrape_interval` under `speedtest-exporter` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).

+Password is stored in the `config.monitoring` env file

 Once configurations are done let's start it up.
 From the /prometheus project directory run the following command: